Alec Pantaleo: 2018-19

-As a fifth-year Senior Alec once again secured an All-American honor by placing third at the NCAA Division I National Championships.
-He carried a 6-1 record at his final collegiate competition, as well as avenged his only loss of the tournament to North Carolina State's Hayden Hidlay.
-Pantaleo lost to Hidlay in the quarterfinals in overtime but best him in the third place bout with a 5-3 decision.
-Alec took third place at the Big Ten conference championship with a notable 10-4 win over Northwestern's #3 ranked Ryan Deakin in the medal match.
-Alec missed much of his senior season due to a serious case of Mononucleosis.
+As a fifth-year senior, Alec once again secured All-American honors by placing third at the NCAA championships.
+He carried a 6–1 record at his final collegiate competition, avenging his only loss of the tournament to North Carolina State's Hayden Hidlay.
+Pantaleo lost to Hidlay in the quarterfinals in overtime, but beat him in the third-place bout with a 5-3 decision.

+Alec took third at the Big Ten conference championship with a notable 10–4 win over Northwestern's third-ranked Ryan Deakin in the medal match.
+Alec missed much of his senior season due to a serious case of mononucleosis.

 Freestyle career

 Alec has garnered many levels of success in freestyle following his first appearance to the international circuit in 2015.
 Since then, Alec has finished top-eight at every United States Freestyle national-championships and represented the United States overseas in numerous notable sporting events.